 Best Way to Backup and Restore Contacts of Android Phone

 The best way I found to backup Contacts and restore is the default contact app.
 And Google Drive for more assured.
 These two options are best for backup and restore contacts.
 Now, let me show you how you can backup and restore your Android Contacts easily.

 This method is the recommended method from rogtechs.com.
-Because it’s easy, require less time, need no external support.
-Here are the steps to backup contacts on Android phone using default contact App:
+Because it’s easy, requires less time, needs no external support.
+Here are the steps to backup contacts on Android phone using the default contact App: